 Maggie Parker has numerous qualifications including a degree in Education, NPQH, NPQSI and a Post Graduate Certificate in Process Consultancy.
 From an initial career in television journalism Maggie went on to become a SEND lead.

 She later became a headteacher, first in a church primary school and later a large inner city primary school.
 Maggie’s specialist areas are in supporting school leaders in primary education, special educational needs and music.

-For the last five years she has worked as a practising inspector as well as a School Improvement Partner for a local authority.
+For the last five years she has been working as a School Improvement Partner for a local authority.
 She is a link advisor for the ‘Pathways to Success’ project for the Department for Education, as well as working as a coach for women in leadership for The Regional Schools Council.

 This webinar is for governors, school leaders and head teachers to help them manage, implement and maximise their literacy and numeracy catch-up premium for students who didn’t achieve the expected standard at KS2.

 On the 27th January, the DfE published The Engagement Model statutory draft guidance.
 This is mandatory for all primary schools and is equally relevant for all secondary schools.
 This new form of assessment helps schools meet their responsibilities in supporting pupils working below the national curriculum level, not involved in subject-specific study.